When conducting a survey, respondents may need to rate their opinion or degree of satisfaction with a particular product or service.

 As the name suggests, a comparative rating scale provides your target audience with an option to answer a survey question by comparing one attribute against another.

-Also, we’ll provide rating scale examples to get you started as quickly as possible.
+In the coming section, we’ll provide rating scale examples to get you started as quickly as possible.

 In this section, we’ll cover the best practices that survey gurus use to create a goal-driven survey.